Bees & Gardens

 Bees have arrived at Glasgow Royal Infirmary

 The use of honey for medicinal purposes has been around for over 5000 years with its origins in ancient Greece Rome and Egypt.
 We celebrate the honey bee in our logo to recognise the importance of this wonderful insect in sustaining life on our planet.
 With the help and support of the Glasgow and District Beekeeping Association we now have 4 bee hives at Glasgow Royal Infirmary.
 2 of our hives are looked after by beekeepers Scott Craig and Mike Duncan both members of the Glasgow and District Beekeepers Association.
+The other 2 hives are looked after by Dean Parker of Cellantano’s based at Cathedral House Hotel.
+Hilary Wilson and Kate Stevens are the latest bee keepers supervised by Mike Duncan.

 I am member of the Glasgow and District Beekeepers’ Association and have been keeping bees for 4years.
 My hives are located in the south side of Glasgow, close to Pollok Park.
 Even in an urban setting there is lots of forage for the bees, from Snowdrops and Crocus in the spring to tree blossom such as Sycamore, Chestnut and Lime, then in the Autumn there is Himalayan balsam, Ivy and Rosebay Willow herb.